KingmartinV5/KingOS/README.md

-# KingOS
-KingsOS, Experience the OS made for the world by KingsEmpire KingsOS is a linux-built-on OS which is UN-bloated and has the beast features of UBUNTU without having any content from ubuntu.
-Basically we made a os with the same things UBUNTU has but with almost a little bit to no bloat.
-All things made are not from ubuntu and are made by KingsEmpire
+#Kings OS
+Kings OS, Experience the Operating system made for just YOU!
+It is a special compiled iso from #ubuntu huge thanks to that and was created with cubic and compiled with compilemyiso - https://play.kingsempire.eu We hope you like this iso and we will be waiting for you to download it

+-KingsEmpire Developers
+#/KingsOS